Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 ```

 A few important notes about input files.
 Comments are allowed by placing a # at the beginning of the line (whites-
 pace is ignored).
 Variable initialization may span multiple lines.
-In-line comments (i.e., putting a # for a comment
+In-line comments (_i.e._, putting a # for a comment
 after a variable is initialized in the same line) is not allowed and will result in an input error.
 Variable declarations
 must be comma-delimited, though all whitespace is ignored.
 Finally, all lines between namelists are ignored, so
 comments can be added before each namelist without using #.